A tuition-free program for public education leaders dedicated to strengthening public school systems and the communities

 "We need folks who can run things and manage things, but also have a heart for the work and understand that we're here for a purpose, and there's kids at the end of it." -Scott Gordon, The Broad Academy 2014-15

 Fellows demonstrate an exceptional ability to produce results, a deep desire to grow their leadership, and a strong commitment to expanding access to a world-class public education for every American student.
 We believe that cohorts at The Broad Center at Yale SOM must reflect the diversity of the urban school communities where cohort members serve.

 Applications for the 2023-24 cohort are now closed.
-If you are interested in receiving information about the application opening, introduce yourself to stay informed .
-You can also learn more about our admissions process and get answers to frequently asked questions about the Fellowship for Public Education Leadership.
+If you are interested in joining a future cohort, read more about our admissions process and get answers to frequently asked questions about the Fellowship for Public Education Leadership.

 The 2024-2025 cohort will convene in person for four weeks of on-campus sessions during the following program dates:

 - Virtual Orientation: August 14, 2024

 - Module 1: October 7-11, 2024

 - Module 3: March 17-21, 2025